TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 ### personae
 Kim 25 years old works at spitex sense.
 She works as a FaGe.
 She's used to common smartphones and uses one every day.
 Working with a mobile client should not be a problem.
 She's new on the job and lacks experience.
 Due to this circumstance she has to ask a lot of questions and check back with her boss very often.

-Trudi 61 has worked for spitex sence since the early 90'.
-Shes teamleader and has lots of experience and many responsibilities.
+Trudi 61 has worked for spitex since the early 90'.
+She's team leader and has lots of experience and many responsibilities.
 She sees fewer new patients since she has a list of base clients she's been visiting for years and knows them by heart.
-She's very spectical about new technologies.
+She's very sceptical about new technologies.

 ### Main Features
-- (Scheudle)/display appointments
+- (Schedule)/display appointments
 - display patient information
 - easy to use
 - maintain functionality when internet fails temporarily